 At the time they were awarded the World Cup they sat 112th in the FIFA rankings, below the likes of Uzbekistan, North Korea and Kuwait.

 Since then they have risen into the top 50, even beating Japan in the Asian Cup final back in 2019.
 Qatar will be hoping to avoid embarrassment in front of their home crowd.

 Germany became the first team to actually qualify for the 2022 World Cup when a 4-0 victory over North Macedonia in November ensured that they could not be caught at the top of Group J.

 Die Mannschaft will be looking to bounce back from a disappointing Euro 2020, where they were dumped out at the round of 16 stage by eventual finalists England.

 Hansi Flick took over following that underwhelming display and the former Bayern Munich man has his side playing some nice stuff.

 Denmark had a truly memorable Euro 2020 campaign, losing Christian Eriksen early in the tournament before reaching the semi finals, where they lost to England.

-While the Inter midfielder is yet to return, the Nordic nation steamrolled their way to World Cup qualification in his absence with eight wins in their first eight games, with their pathway sealed by a 1-0 victory over Austria.
+The Nordic nation steamrolled their way to World Cup qualification with eight wins in their first eight games, with their pathway sealed by a 1-0 victory over Austria.

 Brazil continued their streak of being the only team to compete in every World Cup, sealing qualification with a victory over Colombia in November 2021.